muhammadyasir-cmd/elevenlabs-dashboard/FILE_STRUCTURE.md

 **Solution**: Implemented pagination loops in:
 - `/api/agents`: Fetches ALL conversations in date range
 - `/api/metrics`: Fetches ALL agents, then ALL conversations per agent
+- `/api/call-categories`: Fetches ALL conversations (no date filter)

 **Result**: System now retrieves **all data**, not just first 1000 rows.